 South Africa is poised to experience a surge in COVID-19 cases as the country immerges from a strict lockdown.
 The government has a roadmap to slowly allow the restrictions to be lifted, but a recent court ruling says that their roadmap is unconstitutional.
 Africa’s three biggest economies are experiencing higher infection rates nearly doubling in the first week of June.
 South Africa is experiencing an 80% daily increase in COVID-19 infection rates, which is overly concerning to authorities.
 In March and April, the South African rand was hammered, but since that period it has recaptured a large portion of the losses against the US dollar.
+This blog will tell you about Restriction in South Africa Ease, COVID-19 Cases are Poised to Surge.

 How South Africa Has Kept Infections Down